 • Batch export multiple items

-Drag & Drop: Drag audio from history to Finder, quick export without dialogs.
+Drag & Drop: Drag audio from history to Finder or File Explorer for quick export without dialogs.

 Privacy & Offline Use